atelierbram/syntax-highlighting/duotones/README.md

 NOTE: For Atom, please use [the original theme](https://atom.io/themes/search?utf8=%E2%9C%93&q=keyword:duotone) by [Simurai](https://atom.io/users/simurai).

 For Sublime Text, go to the [Textmate folder](https://github.com/atelierbram/syntax-highlighting/tree/master/duotones/output/textmate) within the output folder.
+Or download the zipfile for Sublime Text/Textmate directly [from here](http://atelierbram.github.com/syntax-highlighting/duotones/output/textmate/textmate.zip).

 For Vim with Pathogen you can clone [the dedicated repo for this purpose](https://github.com/atelierbram/vim-colors_duotones) in the ~/.vim/bundle directory like so: